Moneybench/moneybench/site/instructions/about.md

 # About

-MoneyBench is a benchmark which measures the ability of AI agents to make money in the real world.
+Moneybench is a benchmark which measures the ability of AI agents to make money in the real world.
 Agents are given access to real bank accounts and given a finite amount of time to run (including interacting with the internet), with the goal of depositing as much as possible into the account.

 ## Why?

 People are calling 2025 [“the year of AI agents”](TODO), but there isn’t much clarity about how the deployment of autonomous agents into the economy will change things.
 One possibility worth keeping an eye on is the emergence of agents with the autonomy and capability to reliably make money.
 Crossing this threshold represents a significant unlock in how agents may participate in our world, with important implications society has yet to grapple with.

 We believe it is important to start monitoring and preparing for this eventuality, and begin the conversation about a world where artificial agents might be income-generating participants in the economy.
-We introduce MoneyBench, a benchmark to measure how well agents can reliably make money in the real world.
-Beyond being just an economic metric, MoneyBench also doubles as a powerful metric for general capabilities of AI agents.
+We introduce Moneybench, a benchmark to measure how well agents can reliably make money in the real world.
+Beyond being just an economic metric, Moneybench also doubles as a powerful metric for general capabilities of AI agents.

 TL;DR:
 1. **Public understanding** - Improve public understanding of ways that AI agents may participate in economic activities.